robertefreeman/tester-mcp-client/README.md

 In progress 🚧

-### Examples

-Once you have the Tester MCP Client running, you can ask:
-- "What Apify Actors I can use"
-- "Which Actor is the best for scraping Instagram comments"
-- "Can you scrape the first 10 pages of Google search results for 'best restaurants in Prague'?"

-#### Pricing
+## 💰 Pricing

 The Apify MCP Client is free to use.
-You only pay for the resources you consume on the Apify platform.
+You only pay for LLM provider usage and resources consumed on the Apify platform.

+This Actor uses a modern and flexible approach for AI Agents monetization and pricing called [Pay-per-event](https://docs.apify.com/sdk/js/docs/guides/pay-per-event).

+Events charged:
+- Actor start (based on memory used, charged per 128 MB unit)
+- Running time (charged every 5 minutes, per 128 MB unit)
+- Query answered (depends on the model used, not charged if you provide your own API key for LLM provider)

-Running the MCP Client for 1 hour costs approximately $0.06.
+When you use your own LLM provider API key, running the MCP Client for 1 hour with 128 MB memory costs approximately $0.06.
 With the Apify Free tier (no credit card required 💳), you can run the MCP Client for 80 hours per month.
 Definitely enough to test your MCP server!

-### How it works
+## 📖 How it works

 ```plaintext
 Browser ← (SSE) → Tester MCP Client  ← (SSE) → MCP Server